• Skip to primary navigation

 • Scoop the sweet potato flesh out of the skins and transfer to a large bowl.
 Use a potato ricer to mash the cooked sweet potato flesh.
 (Note: you can use a potato masher but I don’t not recommend it, as sometimes the flesh of a sweet potato is stringy, and a ricer will remove any unpleasant “strings”).

-• Add eggs, butter, brown sugar, maple syrup, sea salt, cinnamon, ginger and nutmeg and stir to combine.
+• Add eggs, milk, butter, brown sugar, maple syrup, sea salt, cinnamon, ginger and nutmeg and stir to combine.

 • Pour sweet potato mixture into the prepared pan and smooth out the top so it is flat and even.